 S: 1.
 OED – http://goo.gl/2D28si (last access: 5 September 2014).
 2. MW – http://goo.gl/cILRtA (las access: 9 June 2015).
 3. https://pesd.princeton.edu/?q=node/262 (last access: 26 April 2017).
 4. OD – http://goo.gl/uQyBM1 (last access: 9 June 2015).
 5. The Guardian – https://bit.ly/2I0dhrG (last access: 15 July 2016).

-CR: amnesty, assistance to refugees, asylee, asylum, asylum seeker, balsero, boat people, displaced person, emigrant, environmental refugees, expatriate, forced migration, immigrant, immigration, internally displaced people, irregular migration, migrant, migration, raft, refugee camp, repatriated person, repatriation, statelessness, stateless person, wetbacks.
+CR: amnesty, assistance to refugees, asylee, asylum, asylum seeker, balsero, boat people, displaced person, emigrant, environmental refugees, expatriate, forced migration, immigrant, immigration, internally displaced people, international protection, irregular migration, migrant, migration, raft, refugee camp, repatriated person, repatriation, statelessness, stateless person, wetbacks.